How to Dry a Tent Fast and Easy

 Dry your tent outside in good weather

 Did you have to pack a wet tent?
 No problem!
-In good weather, you can dry it outside very well at home.
-If the tent is muddy, you should first clean it according to these instructions before drying it.
+In good weather, you can easily dry it outside at home.
+If the tent is muddy, clean it first before drying.

 Dry your tent indoors in bad weather